This year, I challenged myself to try some new joinery techniques in some of my projects. One of these projects is this simple modern DIY bookshelf.

-Then, I measured from this edge up about 11 1/4″ and made another mark, and cut another dado.
+Then, I measured from this edge up about 11 1/4″ and made another mark, and cut another dado directly above this line.
 I did this all the way up so that there were 8 total dadoes and there was 11 1/4″ between each one.

 Step 3: Assemble DIY Bookshelf

 Now that the cutting and routing is finished (FINALLY….amiright?!), it’s time to assemble.
 This is the fun part.
 This is where the dadoes come in handy.
 I applied glue into the dadoes and placed the horizontal boards into the slots making sure the dadoes on the shelf boards were facing the right direction.
 They should alternate like shown below.

 Then, I screwed the shelves in place using 1 1/4″ wood screws.
 It’s helpful to use a square, here.
 Once one side is attached, I flipped it over and attached the other side.
 The only reason I flipped it over is because I didn’t have room in my shop…flipping it isn’t required haha.

 Remember those scraps from step 1?
 Those will be the shelf dividers.
 I cut 10 pieces 11 1/4″ x 11 3/4″ (cut to fit the length here…it may be slightly +/- 11 3/4″ depending on how deep you cut your dadoes) and insert them into the dadoes.
 Then I screwed them in place using 1 1/4′ wood screws.

 By the way, at the bottom in the middle (as you can see above), I also cut a small piece to serve as a support so the shelf doesn’t sag in the middle.
 I attached this using 1 1/4″ wood screws through the bottom shelf into the support.